Jermzafc/Linear-Algebra-for-ML-and-Data-Science/README.md

 ### Course Overview
 The course is divided into five weeks, each covering a different aspect of linear algebra:

-* Week 1: Vectors and Matrices
+* Week 1: System of linear equations
-* Week 2: Linear Transformations and Linear Equations
+* Week 2: Solving system of linear equations
-* Week 3: Eigenvectors and Eigenvalues
+* Week 3: Vectors and Linear Transformations
-* Week 4: Singular Value Decomposition (SVD)
+* Week 4: Determinants and Eigenvectors
-* Week 5: Principal Component Analysis (PCA)

 Each week includes video lectures, reading materials, and programming assignments.